← All Resources

 Sequence of Returns Risk

-Mitigation strategies include maintaining 2–3 years of spending in cash or short-term bonds (so you never sell stocks during a downturn), flexible withdrawal rates (reducing spending 10–15% during bear markets), and a bond tent (increasing bond allocation to 40–50% in the five years surrounding retirement, then gradually shifting back to stocks).
+How to protect against it: keep 2–3 years of spending in cash or short-term bonds so you never have to sell stocks during a crash.
+Stay flexible with withdrawals — cutting spending 10–15% during bear markets makes a huge difference.
+And consider a "bond tent": increase your bond allocation to 40–50% in the five years around retirement, then gradually shift back to stocks once you're through the danger zone.

 Healthcare Costs